Slough railway station: "Station Jim"

 His railway journeys were few in number.
 On one occasion he went to Leamington; that was his longest ride.
 Another time he got into a train and went to Paddington, but was seen by one of the guards and promptly sent back again.
 Another day he got into a train and was taken into Windsor.
 The officials saw him, and wanted to put him in the next train home, but he would not agree to that, and walked back through Eton.

 He knew a great many amusing tricks.
 He would sit up and beg, or lie down and "die"; he could make a bow when asked, or stand up on his hind legs.
 He would get up and sit in a chair and look quite at home with a pipe in his mouth and cap on his head.
 He would express his feelings in a very noisy manner when he heard any music.
 If anyone threw a lighted match or a piece of lighted paper on the ground he would extinguish it with a growl.
 If a ladder was placed against the wall he would climb it.
 He would play leap frog with the boys; he would escort them off the station if told to do so, but would never bite them.
 At a St. John Ambulance Examination held at this station he laid down on one of the stretchers and allowed himself to be bandaged up with the rest of the "injured".
 He was a splendid swimmer and a very good house dog.
 He died suddenly in his harness on the platform on the evening of 19 November 1896, and was afterwards placed here by voluntary contributions from a number of the residents in Slough and the staff at this station.

+In 2025, he was removed for restoration by a team of conservators with backing from GWR, Museums Partnership Reading, Arts Council England and the Aldama Foundation.
+He was re-installed at the station in a new glass case on 11 December.